-The right to transmit one's possessions by inheritance or gift is recognized conforming to the laws and regulations in force.
+The right to transmit one's assets by inheritance or gift is recognized conforming to the laws and regulations in force.

 The right to health is recognized.
-The State works for its promotion.
+The State works to promote it.

 Every citizen has the right to instruction.